Kisaloni/Helipro/Readme_Helipro.txt

 "There is no need to learn many languages , just stick to one language and do work many project with that language."

-If still you have some question about this questions about this project fill free to ask me.
+If still you have some question about this questions about this project feel free to ask me.
-At last i wanna thanks to my parents for there constant support and my mentors Prof. Dr.V.R.Raghveer(Principal IIST Indore),Mrs.Megha Birthare and Mr.Himanshu Ramchandani(CEO Hemans AI) for their valuable guidance.
+At last i wanna thanks to my parents for there constant support and my mentors Prof. Dr.V.R.Raghveer(Principal IIST Indore), Mrs.Megha Birthare, and Mr.Himanshu Ramchandani(CEO Hemans AI) for their valuable guidance.